takaaptech/GA-SDK-CORONA-LEGACY/README.md

 ---------------------------------------------------------------------------------

 - PLEASE NOTICE
-Starting with version 0.2.9 you need to add the advertisingId to the plugins table of your build.settings:
+You need to add the advertisingId to the plugins table of your build.settings: